grid-line

 Funding: $17.7M (Series A)

-What they do: Since financial companies have almost all moved online, smooth identify verification has never been more critical.
+What they do: Since financial companies have almost all moved online, smooth identity verification has never been more critical.
 However, many firms still have clunky, antiquated ID processes.
 Passbase’s flexible identity tools provide an intuitive ID verification experience across Android, iOS, and the web.

 24. Gusto